Dev79/timelineme/wp-content/themes/timelineme/readme.txt

-This WordPress theme is comprised of two parts:

-The PHP code is licensed under the GPL license as is WordPress itself.
+This WordPress theme is  under the GPL license as is WordPress itself.
 You will find a copy of the license text in the same directory as this text file.
 Or you can read it here: http://wordpress.org/about/gpl/